WildernessLabs/Documentation/Hardware/Reference/Components/ShiftRegister74595/index.md

 The operation of the shift register can be illustrated using binary counter.
 Here a single shift register will be connected to 8 LEDs.
 These LEDs will represent the 8 bits in a single byte.

-The application will output the current byte as a series of bits and then display the value on the LEDs.
+The application will use [BitBanging](../../BitBanging/) to output the current byte as a series of bits and then display the value on the LEDs.

 ### Hardware